 - ¼ cup Kalamata olives

 - Optional: pita bread, chopped red onion, and ouzo!

 - Transfer the split peas to a sieve and rinse very well under running water for 2-3 minutes.
 Drain well.

 - In a medium-sized pot add the olive oil, the onion, the leek, and the carrot and cook at medium/high temperature until the vegetables are soft, about 5 minutes.

 - Add the split peas, the pepper, the thyme, the smoked paprika, the cumin, the cloves, and the bay leaf and cook for 3-4 minutes.

-- Add the water, the sugar, and the parsley and bring to a boil.
+- Add the 2 cups of water, the sugar, and the parsley and bring to a boil.
 Reduce heat to low, cover the pot and simmer for about 50 minutes or until split peas are very soft and tender.
 Check the pot from time to time and if necessary add enough water to almost cover the peas.

 - When the split peas are ready, discard the parsley, the bay leaf, and the cloves and puree with an immersion blender (or in a food processor), until smooth.
 Taste and add salt to your preference.

 - Serve the fava on a large plate, sprinkle with thyme or savory, some capers, olives, lots of olive oil and freshly squeezed lemon juice.